 Kids sometimes do the darnedest things, don’t they?

-Long story short, delicate blossom got a paddling.
+Long story short, Delicate Blossom got a paddling.
 A pretty good one, too.
-She was arguably too old to be spanked, but she was also too old to be engaging in the sort of deceptive behavior she had used to stay out of trouble with her mom and me.
-And sometimes “nipping that sort of thing in the bud,” is the best way to handle the situation… at least to my way of thinking.
-She needed to figure this out, sooner rather than later… sink or swim.
-It was all done in private, with my bare hand on her bare behind; and there was no anger on my part, only resolve.
-I’m pretty sure it hurt me—hurt my heart—more than it hurt her derriere.
+She was arguably too old to be spanked, but she was also too old to be engaging in the sort of deceptive behavior she had tried to use to stay out of trouble with her mom and me.
+And sometimes “nipping that sort of thing in the bud” is the best way to handle the situation… at least that’s the way I felt at the time.
+Blossom needed to figure this out, sooner rather than later… sink or swim.
+The discipline was carried out in private, with my bare hand on her bare behind; and there was no anger on my part, only resolve.
+I’m pretty sure it probably hurt me—hurt my heart—more than it hurt her derriere.
 And it didn’t help that, as I took my leave, I met li’l half-sis outside the door to Blossom’s room, where she had been standing vigil throughout the ordeal.
 There were no kisses this time.
 Instead, she gazed at me solemnly and pronounced this crushing malediction: “Mean Kebper.”
 I guess I’ve been called worse.
-But delicate blossom turned out OK—and more than OK—in the end.
+And Blossom came through it all OK, and turned out more than OK in the end.
 What a remarkable wife, mother and human being she has become.
-Maybe the tough love helped… I don’t know.
+Maybe the tough love helped… I like to think so, at any rate.

 Jesus isn’t asking us to throw mama (or bubba or sissy) from the train.
 He’s not asking us to renounce all of our worldly possessions and parade around like martyrs, wearing sackcloth and ashes, in order to please God.
 But he is warning us, in no uncertain terms, that all of the good things in life, even food and drink and the people we love, can become idols (and we all know how God feels about idols) if we allow them to distract us from the purpose for which we were created.
 Discipleship is a decision, not an obligation, however.
 The cross will never be never forced upon us.
 That said, the measure we give… will be the measure we will get back (Luke 6:38).
 Our time here on Earth is finite, and we need to figure this out, sooner rather than later.
 In carrying his cross, Jesus set for us an example of how we might bear our own.
 But he won’t do it for us… it’s something we have to do for ourselves… sink or swim.